When Heartburn Medications Can Be Dangerous

 Heartburn is a Symptom of Low Stomach Acid

 What most people don’t realize is that heartburn is a symptom of poor stomach acid production and not too much stomach acid production.
 At rest, our stomach acid environment is at a 3-3.5 pH level.
-For contrast a neutral pH is 7.0.
+For contrast, a neutral pH is 7.0.

 In order to effectively digest a protein rich meal, we need to get our stomach acid environment down to 1.5-2.2.
 This is very energy demanding and due to a variety of factors, many people struggle to produce enough acid.

 When we don’t produce enough acid, food sits in our stomach longer and begins to ferment and create gas and pressure that opens up the lower esophageal sphincter.
-The acid that is in the stomach now regurgitates up into the esophagus where the tissue is not protected from the acid and it creates a burning sensation and overtime creates significant damage to the esophagus.
+The acid that is in the stomach now regurgitates up into the esophagus where the tissue is not protected from the acid and it creates a burning sensation and over time creates significant damage to the esophagus.

 So it is important to know, that suppressing stomach acid further with heartburn medications may relieve the symptoms but it only further worsens your digestive health and ability to protect your body from pathogens and absorb essential nutrients.